Melbourne is is the capital of the state of Victoria, Australia.

-Melbourne has a well-developed live music scene and her arts community is not limited to the classics – street art, in the form of graffiti and other subversive installations live comfortably in her streets.
-Much of this is supported by the Melbourne City Council, who are slowly recognising the international credibility of Melbourne´s street artists, musicians and painters.
+Melbourne has a well-developed live music scene and her arts community is not limited to the classics – street art, in the form of graffiti and other subversive installations, live comfortably in her streets.
+Much of this is supported by the Melbourne City Council, who are slowly recognizing the international credibility of Melbourne´s street artists, musicians, and painters.

 Geographically, Melbourne is a relatively flat city, set around the shores of Port Phillip Bay and the Yarra River.
 The climate is unpredictable and the phrase Four Seasons in One Day applies nicely to Melbourne.
 It is not unusual to see Melburnians wearing shorts and tee-shirts while an umbrella pokes out of their bags.